Ozone/Carbon Odor Control on Wastewater Facility– Description/Cost Comparison/Test Results

 - 84% H2S reduction

-For the last 4 years we’ve been monitoring an Envron wastewater odor control installation using a combination of Ozone as the initial oxidizer with a carbon scrubber prior to release to atmosphere.
-The system was installed summer of 2014 and results are 86 to 95% odor reduction at the stack outlet.
+Results of an Envron wastewater odor control installation using a combination of Ozone as the initial oxidizer with a carbon scrubber to destroy any excess ozone prior to release to atmosphere.
+The system was installed in the summer of 2014.
+Independent testing shows 86 to 95% odor reduction at the stack outlet.
+(EN13725 testing protocol)

 Ozone is the fastest acting oxidizer that is commercially available.
 Ozone systems provide consistent oxidizer output for rapid destruction of long-chain organic (odorous) compounds.
-The Ozone system at this facility provides initial oxidation of the odorous compounds.
-The carbon scrubber acts as a second barrier to remove any residual odors and is also used to destroy residual ozone (exothermic reaction).
-Static mixers ensure entrainment of the ozone with the odorous compounds.
+The Ozone system at this facility provides oxidation of odors and the carbon system is used to remove any excess Ozone in the airstream (required by EN13725 testing protocol).
+If the regulatory requirements did not require EN13725 at this site, the carbon scrubbing would not be required.
+Static mixers in the system ensure entrainment of the ozone with the odorous compounds.

-As an added benefit the carbon provides destruction of any excess ozone which would meet even the most stringent ozone emission regulations.
-This means that higher initial dosages of ozone can be designed into the system for a more thorough and rapid destruction of long-chain (odorous) compounds.
+This also means that higher initial dosages of ozone can be designed into the system for a more thorough and rapid destruction of long-chain (odorous) compounds.
 This is also beneficial for fluctuating odor levels.

 OZONE ADVANTAGES vs. SCRUBBERS and BIOFILTERS

-Contacting/Retention times are reduced and system footprints are much smaller.
+Contacting/Retention times are reduced with Ozone and system footprints are much smaller than biofilters or scrubbers.
 This makes the system ideal for applications where space for the contacting/retention system is tight or limited.
-Traditional chemical based scrubbers can be replaced with Ozone in air, eliminating water disposal issues.
+Traditional chemical based scrubbers can be replaced with Ozone thereby eliminating water disposal issues.

-Envron Ozone systems are usually distributed (depending on site requirements) meaning that routine maintenance on a single generator/oxygen concentrator can be performed while the rest of the system is running.
-In the unlikely event of a single generator/concentrator failure, the rest of the system is running and the carbon provides a secondary barrier for odors.
+Envron Ozone generating systems are usually distributed (depending on site requirements) meaning that routine maintenance on a single generator/oxygen concentrator can be performed while the rest of the system is running.
+In the unlikely event of a single generator/concentrator failure, the rest of the system remains running, providing 24/7 uptime.

 OZONE/CARBON vs BIOFILTERS